 dawn of ragnarok

 Two things I can tell you about writing fiction: It’s hard work It only gets harder When I say it’s hard work, I mean it takes far more than just jotting down what your imagination dictates.
-The greater part of… Read More »Writing Tip: The Right Story is Worth the Struggle
+The greater part of writing is rewriting.
+There are stories that practically write themselves, and once you get to the end and read it again, the plot is pretty much good as is.
+But then there are stories you agonize over every step of the way.
+You rewrite them a million times and when you finally get to the end you realize you need to rewrite it a hundred times more.
+That’s just the nature of the beast.
+The thing about it is you… Read More »Writing Tip: The Right Story is Worth the Struggle

 How to tell when a writer is working: you don’t see her for months on end.
 Ever make a detailed, step-by-step action plan, only to have it get derailed at every single freaking step?
 That’s pretty much been my year so far.
 My plan was to write and finish Prince of Deceit and Dearest Love, and make some progress on Sweetest Kiss, all while doing the barest minimum on the business side.
 Well, Dearest Love is done and out, so yay for that.
 As for the rest… imagine me laughing anxiously while holding back frustrated growls.
 Instead of finishing my novel, I ended up writing a whole lot of other stuff (which I loved!), restructuring my entire business model (not so much with the love), and doing a bunch of stuff I hadn’t planned on, but which turned out to be necessary (long-suffering sigh).